AnimiVR/palpaxai.network.main/extension/PUBLISH_CHECKLIST.md

 ---

-**Note:** Website (payai.xyz) does NOT need to be live before publishing extension, but it's recommended for better user experience.
+**Note:** Website (PalPaxAI.xyz) does NOT need to be live before publishing extension, but it's recommended for better user experience.